 With Cloudfy’s invoice payment portal and integration with your ERP system, your customers can place their wholesale orders using an easy-to-use dashboard and can see related documents and account balances in near real-time.

-Order tracking – when you store your customer’s order status in your ERP system it can see it in their online portal.
+when you store your customer’s order status in your ERP system it can see it in their online portal.
 Alternatively, you can integrate pick-up and delivery services such as Fedex or UPS with a third party tool like ShipperHQ at checkout.
 Your customers will then receive accurate, real-time delivery estimates while address validation helps to reduce manual errors and cut down the cost of failed delivery attempts.

-Multi-level authorization (MLA) – the B2B ordering process is increasingly complex and can often involve seven or more people, each with a different role to play in the decision.
+The B2B ordering process is increasingly complex and can often involve seven or more people, each with a different role to play in the decision.
 You can simplify purchasing for your customers by allowing them to complete their whole purchase approval process within your B2B ecommerce site.

 You can provide individual logins for buyers and anyone else who needs to be involved.
 Their order will only be confirmed when all the required approvals from their organization have been provided.
 Everyone in their workflow will be able to see payments that are waiting for approval and orders of different values can be directed to different people if necessary.